WC: Intermediate Syllabus

 – T-shirt Colour: Green

-Term 1: Starts January, Grading: April
+Rotation 1: Starts January, Grading: April

-Term 2: Starts May, Grading: September
+Rotation 2: Starts May, Grading: 2nd-7th September

-2. Chi Sau
+1. Chi Sau

-The Chi Sau component is the progression from the Beginner ‘Contact’ component.
+The Chi Sau component is the progression from the Beginner’s ‘Contact’ component.
 You are now learning the traditional Chi Sau roll, utilising the shapes and ideas from the Siu Nim Tao to develop your tactile responses.

-3. Self Defence
+2. Self Defence

 The Self Defence component builds on elements from the Beginner ‘Contact’ and ‘Broken Range’ components, adding different ranges and scenarios to further develop your self defence skills.

-4. Theory
+3. Theory

 The Theory component develops your understanding of the Siu Nim Tao form, along with new concepts, principles and strategies specific to each rotation.

-Grade 8 is a Revision Grade where you will demonstrate all the material from the previous seven grades to a higher standard.
-Grade 8 also includes a longer Pressure Test which takes different aspects from the syllabus and combines them with pad work in an exercise aimed at putting you and your Wing Chun under pressure.
+As with the previous Revision Grade (Grade 4), Grade 8 also includes a Pressure Test which takes different aspects from the syllabus and combines them with pad work in an exercise aimed at putting you and your Wing Chun under pressure.
+For Grade 8 this is 4 minutes long.

 Not Enrolled